flancian/garden/agora pkg chapter.md

 In this [[chapter]] we describe [[Agora]], a social [[protocol]] and associated [[knowledge commons]] provisioned by a self-governing community for the [[public good]].

-The Agora as described in this paper is just [[an Agora]], meaning it is just one possible implementation of the principles delineated here.
+The Agora as described in this article is just [[an Agora]], meaning it is just one possible implementation of the principles delineated here.
 Because [[Agora protocol]] tries to build on common principles[^commoning] and incorporate conventions already in use at the time of writing, you will likely find that other Agoras already exist -- if not by name, then in spirit.

 A core aspect of [[this Agora]] is that its constituent [[distributed knowledge graph]] can be easily bootstrapped on a well-defined freely-available subset of the [[internet]].
 The provided reference Agora can already integrate crowdsourced sets of [[personal knowledge graphs]], [[digital gardens]], [[wikis]] and [[feeds]] (including social), generalizing to arbitrary repositories.
 All data sources are retrieved and integrated using [[free software]], while still supporting production and editing with arbitrary tools of the users' choice.

 As hinted already, the Agora has multiple facets which we will try to explore throughout this article:

-  - A high level [[protocol]] for information exchange and cooperation, mostly building on conventions already in use in knowledge oriented online communities.
+  - A high level [[protocol]] for information exchange and cooperation, mostly building on conventions already in use in knowledge oriented [[communities of practice]].
     - #pull [[Agora Protocol]][^protocol]
   - A [[free software]] [[reference implementation]] of an integration platform built on the above, including a set of importers and converters for diverse [[sources]] and [[formats]].
     - #pull [[Agora Server]] [[Agora Bridge]]